soheilafarokhi/soheilafarokhi.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I am a Ph.D. candidate in the Department of Computer Science at Utah State University, advised by Dr. Hamid Karimi.
-My research focuses on machine learning with graphs, particularly Graph Neural Networks (GNNs).
+I am a Ph.D. candidate in the School of Computing at Utah State University, advised by Dr. Hamid Karimi.
+My research centers on graph machine learning (including temporal/dynamic graphs) and foundation-model fine-tuning.
 Before joining Utah State University, I earned my master’s degree from Sharif University of Technology in Tehran, Iran, in 2018, where I worked on computational geometry, specifically visibility graphs, under the supervision of Dr. Alireza Zarei.

-My current research explores novel GNN architectures, dynamic graph representation learning, and their applications in areas such as student performance prediction and modeling social network behavior.
-I am particularly interested in developing explainable and efficient graph-based machine learning models.
+I’m currently fine-tuning a Graph Language Model (GLM) that fuses graph structure with LLMs for classification, link prediction, and reasoning on text-attributed graphs; prior work includes large-scale Python/SQL pipelines and user-behavior prediction.

 Useful links can be found at the bottom of this page.